 A core mechanism for extending or customizing UX aspects of the board module

 is a "plugin" architecture.
-All plugins inherit from plugin
+All plugins inherit from plugin and a sub-class

 is assigned to each specific plugin.
 The "manage blocks" plugin for example

-has a class vector c("manage_blocks", "plugin")
+has a class vector c("manage_blocks", "plugin").
+Sets of plugins are

-.
+handled via a wrapper class plugins.
 Each plugin needs a server component,

 in most cases accompanied by a UI component and is optionally bundled with a